klmmmv/thesis/chap5.md

 The purpose of using ASMs and S-BPM together for implementing a BP-runtime, enables us to automatically verify and execute processes.
-Validating a BP still required manual work.
+Validating a BP still requires manual work.
 Based on those techniques we are able to model a BP with a software tool and ---upon correct modeling --- instantiate a technical process in a runtime.
-The theoretical foundation for the following ASM-interpreter is taken from [@fleischmann:2010], [@boerger:2003], [lerchner].
+The theoretical foundation for the following ASM-interpreter is taken from [@fleischmann:2010] and [@boerger:2003].

 ## SBDs and SIDs as directed graphs {#graphs}